alokinfo30/react-router/README.md

-# Building Modern UIs with React Router v6
+# Building UIs with React Router v6
 This is the repository for the LinkedIn Learning course Building Modern UIs with React Router v6.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Building Modern UIs with React Router v6][lil-thumbnail-url]